dab414/zettel/20221103134931-scales_measuring_cyber-security.md

 # 20221103134931-scales_measuring_cyber-security
 #hcps #cyber-security #scale-development

-While no prior (known) research has developed a scale specifically measuring people's concern around cybersecurity as it relates to the ultimate consequences of different types of cyber-attacks, there are many adjacent inventories.
-Below are a number of  scales with varying levels of relevance to the topic of concern around cyber-attack consequences, ordered loosely by relevance.
+Below are a number of scales from previous research looking into various aspects of cyber concern.
+We tried to select scales that focused on the negative emotional aspects of concern, such as fear and anxiety.

 ### Table of Contents:
+- Cyber-Paranoia and Fear Scale
-- Ever-present threats from information technology: the Cyber-Paranoia and Fear Scale
+	* Ever-present threats from information technology: the Cyber-Paranoia and Fear Scales
+	* Mason et al., 2014
+* Scale distinguishing between fear, anxiety, and anger (generally)
 	- Anxiety as a Barrier to Information Processing in the Event of a Cyberattack
+	* Cheung-Blunden & Ju, 2016
 - Assessing Users’ Privacy and Security Concerns of Smart Home Technologies
+	* Zimmerman et al., 2019
 - Emotional Experiences of Cybersecurity Breach Victims
+	* Budimir et al., 2021
+* Emotional Experiences of Cybersecurity Breach Victims
+	*  Budimir, S., Fontaine, J. R., & Roesch, E. B. (2021)
+*  Self-report feelings of anxiety and self-efficacy when using computers
 	- Computer Self-Efficacy and Anxiety Scales for an Internet Sample: Testing Measurement Equivalence of Existing Measures and Development of New Scales
+	* Barbeite & Weiss, 2004
+* Artificial intelligence anxiety scale
 	- Development and Validation of an Artificial Intelligence Scale: an Initial Application in Predicting Motivated Learning Behavior
+	* Wang & Wang, 2022

 ----------------------------------------------------------------
+###### Cyber-Paranoia and Fear Scale

-###### Ever-present threats from information technology: the Cyber-Paranoia and Fear Scales
+**Title: Ever-present threats from information technology: the Cyber-Paranoia and Fear Scales**

 ![alt text](cyber_paranoia_fear_scale.jpg)
 - The first six items here were written to measure *paranoid* fears around information technology, while the latter five measure *realistic* fears